QueerCollaborations2015/website/workshops.md

 ## Postgrad Catchup

 A space to meet other postgrads and discuss what you want for the postgrad queer world, including directing the Queer Officer of the Council of Australian Postgraduate Associations.

+## Mentors in Violence Prevention

+Mentors in Violence Prevention (MVP) is an evidence-based program that is designed on best practices developed over two decades of dealinglivering gender violence prevention and education trainings with diverse and varying populations.
+The MVP model uses a bystander approach to prevention and intervention that empowers leaders to thinking more critically and personally about intimate partner and sexual violence.
+This approach decreases defensiveness and helplessness and enables participants to develop concrete options for intervention in the face of harmful and abusive behaviour.

+MVP Australia has developed curriculum for LGBTIQ communities to create an opportunity to have a conversation about the ways intimate partner and sexual violence impact their lives and the lives of those they care about.